China asks Pakistan's political parties to work together to form govt after split verdict in polls | Politics

 - China

-China on Monday urged Pakistan's polarised political parties to work together to uphold ''political solidarity and social stability'' as they struggled to form a coalition government following a fractured mandate in the elections.
+China on Monday urged Pakistan's polarised political parties to work together to uphold solidarity, maintain social stability and properly handle relevant issues as they struggled to form a coalition government following a fractured mandate in the elections.

 The February 8 general elections in cash-strapped Pakistan have been controversial with several serious allegations of widespread rigging to alter the results.
 Over 10 days after the voting, there was still no clarity on which party would form the government at the Centre.